AndyObtiva/glimmer-dsl-web/README.md

 ## Setup

-**UPCOMING (NOT RELEASED YET)**

-DO NOT USE THESE SETUP INSTRUCTIONS YET AS THEY WERE COPIED FROM GLIMMER DSL FOR OPAL, BUT WILL BE UPDATED ONCE VERSION 0.0.1 IS RELEASED!

 (NOTE: Keep in mind this is a very early experimental and incomplete **alpha**.
 If you run into issues, try to go back to a [previous revision](https://rubygems.org/gems/glimmer-dsl-web/versions).
 Also, there is a slight chance any issues you encounter are fixed in master or some other branch that you could check out instead)

 The [glimmer-dsl-web](https://rubygems.org/gems/glimmer-dsl-web) gem is a [Rails Engine](https://guides.rubyonrails.org/engines.html) gem that includes assets.

 ### Rails 7

-**UPCOMING (NOT RELEASED YET)**

-DO NOT USE THESE SETUP INSTRUCTIONS YET AS THEY WERE COPIED FROM GLIMMER DSL FOR OPAL, BUT WILL BE UPDATED ONCE VERSION 0.0.1 IS RELEASED!

 Please follow the following steps to setup.